 At the Ohara Museum of Art in Kurashiki, Japan, we are greeted with the 1909 Pierre Bonnard painting, Cats on the Railing.

-At the Ruks Museum in Amsterdam, we find a relatively well-know painting by Jan Steen, 1660-1679, Children Teaching a Cat to Dance, known as ‘The Dancing Lesson’
+At the Ruks Museum in Amsterdam, we find a relatively well-know painting by Jan Steen, 1660-1679, Children Teaching a Cat to Dance, known as ‘The Dancing Lesson’.

 In this description, it says, ‘here is mischief-making going on here!
-A group of children are teaching a cat to dance, to the music of a shawm, a 17th-century wind instrument.
+A group of children is teaching a cat to dance, to the music of a shawm, a 17th-century wind instrument.
 They are clearly enjoying themselves, but the cat is screeching its displeasure, and the dog is barking loudly.
 An old man angrily reprimands the children from a window high in the wall of the room.
 Jan Steen knew how to reproduce the ear-splitting din of the scene.

-At the Zimmerli Art Museum at Rutgers University in New Brunswick, N.J, we are delighted to see the well-know cat poster, Tournée du Chat Noir de Rodolphe Salis (Tour of Rodolphe Salis’ Chat Noir) by Théophile Steinlen,1896.
+At the Zimmerli Art Museum at Rutgers University in New Brunswick, N.J, we are delighted to see the well-know cat poster, Tournée du Chat Noir de Rodolphe Salis (Tour of Rodolphe Salis’ Chat Noir) by Théophile Steinlen, 1896.

 In the description, it points how Rodolph Salis established the Chat Noir (The Black Cat) as an artistic cabaret in Montmartre in 1881, and it soon became a popular gathering place for Montmartre’s rising artists and writers.
 Beginning in 1892, Salis organized a company of performers from the cabaret to go on tour during the summer months.
 This large poster by Théophile Steinlen, one of the important artists whose career was launched at the Chat Noir, would have served as a kind of ‘coming attractions’ announcement to be posted outside the venues hosting the tour.